nttcslab/eval-audio-repr/README.md

 - Reproducible evaluation across a variety of audio downstream tasks, with prefixed train/valid/test set splits provided.
 - A unified AR interface for ease of use.
-- Capabilities for both linear evaluation and fine-tuning.
+- Support linear evaluation, zero-shot evaluation, and fine-tuning.
 - Support for 12+ tasks and 10+ models.

 In early 2021, we lacked a cohesive codebase for evaluating models across various tasks under consistent test settings, which prompted the creation of this repository.